 In addition, MSHSAA sets expectations for parents.
 Your enthusiasm as a spectator includes a vital responsibility for good sportsmanship.
 Your habits and reactions determine the quality of sportsmanship, which reflects upon our school and community.
+If expectations are violated parents could be asked to leave, be temporarily or permanently removed from attending school activities due to violating civility clause BP 2.17.
 Parents are expected to: